compsci201/compsci201.github.io/nbody/4-grading.md

 ---

 ## Testing your code
-We will be grading your project by calling the method `positions` on test cases, and seeing if the output matches the expected output.
+We will be grading your project by calling the method `positions` on test cases, and seeing if your output matches the expected output.
 You can test whether <code>positions</code> is producing the correct array by inserting the following code into your main method:

 {% highlight java %}
   double[][] test = myNBody.positions(new Scanner(